SpellarBot/open-data-catalog/datasets/j4sj-j2nf.md

 ## Description

 A traffic analysis zone (TAZ) is the unit of geography most commonly used in conventional transportation planning models.
 The size of a zone varies, but for a typical metropolitan planning software, a zone of under 3000 people is common.
-The cartographic boundary files are simplified representations of selected geographic areas from the Census Bureau’s MAF/TIGER geographic database.
+The cartographic boundary files are simplified representations of selected geographic areas from the Census Bureau?s MAF/TIGER geographic database.
 These boundary files are specifically designed for small scale thematic mapping.

 ## Columns